fast4x/RiPlay/.github/ISSUE_TEMPLATE/bug_report.md

   - type: markdown
     attributes:
       value: |
-        Thank you for taking the time to file a bug report!
+        Thank you for taking time to file a bug report!
 Please fill out the fields below as much as you can.

   - type: textarea
     id: bug_description